The best cafés in Paris - Citimarks

 Fresh Gleanings, University of Michigan Library, 1847.

-(In the café,) the Parisian takes his chocolate and his newspaper, his half-cup and his cigar, his mistress and his ice cream.
-The provincial takes his lunch and National (note:a French journal), his absinth drink and his wife.
-Even the Englishman takes his Galignani (note: some book from a famous English language bookstore) and his eggs, the German his beer and his pipe.
+In the café, the Parisian enjoys chocolate and a newspaper, a half-cup with a cigar, the company of a mistress alongside ice cream.
+The provincial takes lunch and the National (note:a French journal), sips absinthe with his wife.
+Even the Englishman indulges in Galignani (note: some book bought from an famous Parisian bookstore) and eggs, while the German opts for beer and pipe.

-After midday, the little half-cup tends to prevail over the breakfast bowl, and during the next three hours there is a noticeable decrease of visitors. […] Then appear the old unhappy singles and the married men in quarrel with their wives.
+As midday approaches, the little half-cup prevails over the breakfast bowl, and there is a noticeable decrease in visitors over the next three hours. […] Soon, the old bachelors and men in quarrels with their wives make their appearance.

 Donald Grant Mitchell,